 We want you to be once again healthy and overcome your addiction in a safe and supervised way, which starts with detoxification.
 With our help, you can undergo detox care in a supervised medical facility where you will have the support and oversight of our highly trained and compassionate team of medical practitioners, 24 hours a day.

-Here at Turning Point, we utilize medication-assisted treatment by administering Suboxone (Buprenorphine) Therapy to our clients who come to us with an opiate dependence.
-Not only does this help to alleviate cravings, it can also quickly and effectively help to alleviate opiate withdrawal.
+Here at Turning Point, we utilize medication-assisted treatment by administering Suboxone (Buprenorphine) Therapy to our clients who come to us with opiate dependence.
+Not only does this help to alleviate cravings, but it can also quickly and effectively help to alleviate opiate withdrawal.
 NIDA describes buprenorphine as “a long-acting partial agonist that acts on the same receptors as heroin and morphine, relieving drug cravings without producing the same intense “high” or dangerous side effects.”

 We’ve made this our treatment of choice for good reason.
-A partnership between NIDA and the Substance Abuse and Mental Health Services Administration (SAMHSA) called the Blending Initiative issued a fact sheet on buprenorphine treatment for opiate dependence that compared treatments, which stated “When patients receive buprenorphine instead of clonidine to help them with opioid withdrawal, they are more likely to succeed.”
+A partnership between NIDA and the Substance Abuse and Mental Health Services Administration (SAMHSA) called the Blending Initiative issued a fact sheet on buprenorphine treatment for opiate dependence that compared treatments, which stated: “When patients receive buprenorphine instead of clonidine to help them with opioid withdrawal, they are more likely to succeed.”

 Your success and sobriety are our number one priorities.
 In addition to this treatment, we offer in-depth counseling aimed at providing you with emotional and mental support, as you might also be struggling in these ways during your withdrawal.
 It might be frightening to consider the amount of time or life that passed while you suffered from an addiction, or you might be overwhelmed when you think about how to live a life drug-free.
 Before, as a drug user, you may have self-medicated, instead of dealing or coping with situations.